top of page

 Welcome!

 We believe feeling welcome is foundational for members and visitors to be open to the journey of lifelong faith formation and growth.
-If you’ve felt a sense of welcome at CPC and are curious in learning more about us, reach out to Ingrid Ellithorpe, Community Connector or call the office at 630-323-6522.
+If you’ve felt a sense of welcome at CPC and are curious in learning more about us, reach out to Erin James, Community Connector or call the office at 630-323-6522.

 You can also visit the Connect or Plan Your First Visit pages to learn more about us!